 California drivers are likely to see an auto insurance premium increase after a speeding ticket.
 The table below shows you the average increases based on age.

 You may notice that older drivers see a larger increase in car insurance rates after a ticket.
-That is likely because younger drivers are already considered high-risk and pay more for car insurance.
+That is likely because younger drivers are already considered high-risk and already pay more for car insurance.

 |Age||Average annual full coverage premium before speeding ticket||Average annual full coverage premium after speeding ticket||% increase|

-Car insurance premiums can increase significantly after a speeding ticket.
+Auto insurance premiums can increase significantly after a speeding ticket.
 However, driving history is not the only factor that affects auto insurance premiums.
-Your age, the type of car you drive, the company you are insured with and the coverages you choose can play a role in determining how much your auto insurance costs.
-In California, insurance companies are not allowed to use your ZIP code, gender or credit score to calculate your car insurance premium.
-Your premium may be higher or lower than the numbers above depending on your individual rating factors.
+According to the Insurance Information Institute (Triple-I), your age, the type of car you drive, the company you are insured with, how many miles you drive annually, and the coverages and deductibles you choose are common rating factors California insurers use to determine how much your auto insurance costs.
+In California, insurance companies are prohibited from using your ZIP code, gender or credit-based insurance score to calculate your car insurance premium.
+Your premium may be higher or lower than the premium rates quoted above depending on your individual rating factors.

 How to lower your car insurance after a speeding ticket in California

-Although auto insurance premiums typically increase after a speeding ticket, there are ways to save.
-The tips below could help you to lower your auto insurance premium if you have a speeding ticket on your record.
+Although auto insurance premiums typically increase after a speeding ticket, there are ways you can reduce the impact of the rate hike.
+Following these tips could help you lower your auto insurance premium if you have a speeding ticket on your record:

 Get quotes from other car insurance companies

 Each car insurance company uses its own method to determine premiums.
 Some carriers may charge more heavily for speeding tickets than others.
-If your premiums increase significantly after a speeding ticket, comparing quotes from different insurance providers could help you find a lower rate.
+If your premiums increase significantly after a speeding ticket, comparing quotes from different auto insurers could help you find a lower rate, according to the Triple-I.

 |Car insurance company||Average annual full coverage premium before speeding ticket||Average annual full coverage premium after speeding ticket||% increase|